Code-Parrot-ai/codeparrot-examples/nodejs-express/README.md

-This repository shows example of using CodeParrot for nodejs language.
+This repository shows example of using CodeParrot for nodejs language with express framework.

-CodeParrot generates change report on response body, latency & error rates of your APIs so you don't need to write API tests.
-It captures all unique requests, replays them and compare the responses.

 ```
 git clone repo
+npm i
 ```

 Start Recording